 Check the Do-Not-Call Registry Before Marketing to Singapore Phone Numbers

-As surveys reveal that 90% of Singaporeans have access to a smartphone, many companies continue to rely on telemarketing and cold calling as a means of prospecting customers.
-These organisations will need to pay attention to consumer laws regulating the use of personal data for marketing purposes.
+As surveys reveal that more than 90% of the Singapore population will be estimated to have a smartphone, many companies continue to rely on telemarketing and cold calling as a means of prospecting customers.
+These organisations will need to pay attention to data protection laws regulating the use of personal data for marketing purposes.

 This guide will help your business comply with the relevant regulations, especially if you employ telemarketing activities as part of promotion and marketing.

-What is the Do Not Call (DNC) Registry?
+What is the Do Not Call (DNC) Registry in Singapore?

 Marketing messages are generally defined as messages used for advertising or promoting goods and services, suppliers or suppliers of such goods and services.
 This extends to the advertising and promotion of interests in land or business/investment opportunities.

-However, messages sent for conducting market research surveys or for charitable and religious purposes are exempted.
+However, messages sent for conducting market research surveys, for charitable and religious purposes, or from organisations with whom you have an ongoing relationship, are exempted.

-It is important to note that the DNC Registry provisions also applies to the sending of telemarketing messages through smartphone applications such as WhatsApp.
+It is important to note that the DNC Registry provisions also apply to the sending of telemarketing messages through smartphone applications such as WhatsApp.

-When do You Need to Check the DNC Registry?
+When Do You Need to Check the Do Not Call Registry?

-There are three separate Registers of Singapore telephone numbers – voice calls, text messages and fax, depending on the organisation’s method of outreach.
+There are three separate DNC Registers for Singapore telephone numbers – voice calls, text messages and fax, depending on the organisation’s method of outreach.

-Are There Any Situations Where You do Not Need to Check the DNC Registry?
+Are There Any Situations Where You Do Not Need to Check the Do Not Call Registry?

-Unless your organisation has obtained clear and unambiguous consent in written or accessible form from the subscriber of that telephone number, you are required to check all telephone numbers before sending out telemarketing messages.
+Unless your organisation has obtained clear and unambiguous consent to receiving telemarketing messages in written or accessible form from the subscriber of that telephone number, you are required to check all telephone numbers before sending out telemarketing messages.

-How can an Organisation Check the DNC Registry?
+How Can an Organisation Check the Do Not Call Registry?

 Once at the DNC Registry website, you will have to submit a list of telephone numbers you wish to screen against the DNC Registry.
 There are 2 ways to do this:

-- Filtered Numbers: This displays the list of submitted numbers and their status (Registered/Not registered) in each Register (Voice/call/fax)
+- Filtered Numbers: This displays the list of submitted numbers and their status (Do Not Call/Not Registered) in each Register (voice/call/fax)

 - Summary: A summary of the submission (quantity submitted/checked/rejected)

-- On behalf list: If your company is checking the telephone numbers on behalf of another organisation(s), the list of organisation(s) is displayed here.
+- On Behalf List: If your company is checking the telephone numbers on behalf of another organisation(s), the list of organisation(s) will be displayed here.

-All results are valid for 30 days, after which if your company wishes to conduct telemarketing activities, you will have to check with the DNC Registry again.
+All results are valid for 21 days.
+After which, if your organisation wishes to conduct telemarketing activities, you will have to check your list of Singapore telephone numbers with the DNC Registry again.

-How Much will it Cost to Check the DNC Registry?
+How Much Will It Cost to Check the Do Not Call Registry?

-Upon submission of numbers, the DNC Registry will process and begin deducting one credit for each 8-digit telephone number.
-The DNC Registry allows for an annual 1000 free credits, which is useful for businesses that have less than 1000 numbers to check.
+When you have submitted your telephone numbers for checking, the DNC Registry will process and begin deducting one credit for each 8-digit telephone number.
+The DNC Registry allows for an annual 1,000 free credits, which is useful for businesses that have less than 1,000 numbers to check.

 There are 2 options for payment: